drocheam/optrace/docs/source/usage/spectrum.rst

 **Lines**

-A line spectrum consist of multiple monochromatic sources.
+A line spectrum consists of multiple monochromatic sources.
-The argument :python:`lines` is a list of wavelengths, while :python:`line_vals` is a list with the same number of elements describing the height/power of each wavelength.
+The argument :python:`lines` is a list of wavelengths, while :python:`line_vals` is a list describing the height/power of each wavelength.

 .. testcode::